 Once Salomon accepted that its credibility depended on adopting the market’s de facto standard design, it re-fired the engines of innovation, a process that eventually led to Custom Fit.
 Originally just a heat-deformable panel on either side of the forefoot, Custom Fit evolved to encompass every aspect of the boot but the sole and spine.
 The process of molding the entire boot to the customer was slick, efficient and man, did it sell boots.
 At one time in our recent history, Salomon had the top 7 selling boots in the U.S. That’s ridiculous, and unsustainable.
 The next year, it only had the top five.

 No one gets to own the world forever, but if Tecnica or Head or Nordica wants to be number one they’ll have to wrest the crown from Salomon as it isn’t about to surrender it voluntarily.
-For 2019, the narrow-lasted X-Max collection has been retired in favor of S/Max, with a familiar last but very new shell and cuff.
+Three years ago, the narrow-lasted X-Max collection was retired in favor of S/Max, with a familiar last but very new shell and cuff.
 The new shells are super lightweight and so close fitting they feel like they’ve been painted on.
 The flagship S/Max Carbon is eerily lightweight yet digs trenches and rebounds like it was made of equal parts titanium and TNT.

 The S/Max isn’t just a tweaked X-Max.
 It’s different.
-(The S/Race (92mm last) is new, too, but let’s stay on point.)
+(The S/Race (92mm last) was also new in 2019, but let’s stay on point.)
 The mono-injected frame delivers the snow feel of the best race boots, and the closeness of the light shell makes it feel even less like a foreign object and more like a second skin.
-The new Velcro strap may not appeal to all mankind, but it’s hard to quibble with Custom Shell HD, the latest – and fastest, at 10 minutes – total customization method on the market.

 Not all brands – or veteran bootfitters – are fans of heat-molding shells.
 (BTW, everybody’s liners are heat-moldable, without exception.)
 Yet it’s hard for this observer and practitioner to see how the conscientious application of this technology is anything but beneficial.
 It won’t solve all boot-fit and/or stance problems, nor will it solve world hunger, but it sure solves any routine fit issues.

 Salomon isn’t a core backcountry boot brand like Scarpa or Black Diamond so it has no inherent cachet with the BC crowd, but Salomon doesn’t enter a category to be average and does the necessary research to break fast from the gate.
-It was only a few seasons ago that Salomon got serious about backcountry with MTN Lab; the 2019 S/Lab MTN begins with same 98mm last, but the new shell sports the next generation of customization, Custom Shell HD.
-(Grilamid, the material of choice in the BC market, isn’t amenable to modification.)
-If your idea of fun is to run up the side of the mountain, God bless you and wear a pair of S/Lab X-Alp, which weigh less than a pack of Twinkies.
+It was only a few seasons ago that Salomon got serious about backcountry with MTN Lab; now its S/Lab X-Alp and S/Lab MTN models are industry benchmarks.
+For 2021, Salomon adapted its S/Pro last and shell design to the touring market, creating the Shift Pro AT collection.
+With GripWalk soles, tech inserts, Surelock hike mode and weighing only 1.67kg, it behaves like an AT boot going uphill and like an Alpine boot on descent.